xuyongzhi/dynamic_pointnet/README.md

   Actually, it is a dynamicaly sampling for convulutional locationsbased on learnt features.
 Theoretically, the learnt offset should be instance region proposal.
   - Let deformabel convolution automatically sample dense in difficult area and sparse in easy area.
   - Or just use deformabel convolution to make region proposal of difficult area.
 Beacuse the shape of difficult area can definitely be replaced by a box.
 This technique may be useful.

+* One feasible idea is to combine the VoxNet and Frustum idea, use the VoxNet method to generate the region proposals and use the Frustum idea to refine the 3D boxes.